 - Approach and confront the person directly if you can.
 It is possible that you or the other party have misinterpreted something or that something has been badly communicated.
 Empathy is a key component of being ethical.
 Therefore, approaching others with a helping hand when they mess up is truly an act that encapsulates more than anything else what we are all about.

 - That commissioner will then evaluate the report and the evidence and take appropriate action.
-Normally, this will happen by putting it up for discussion in the commissioner forum.
+Normally, this will happen by having a chat with all parties, elicit any additional information from all sides, and putting it up for discussion in the commissioner forum.
 In the rare case that for some reason the issue is sensitive to any other commissioner/leader, the discussion can be held over private discord group chat.

 - To ensure clear communication, under no circumstances should you block a commissioner/leader.